simonlewin/5-a-side/README.md

 ### Minimum Viable Product (MVP)

 The goal of this exercise was to create a tool that randomly pick a 5-a-side football team from a list of 10 names.
-Just focussing the most minimal functionality the app could have while still being useful lead to the following requirements, the ability to:
+Focussing on the most minimal functionality the app could have while still being useful led to the following requirements, the ability to:

 - Add a name to a list of names (up to 10)
 - Change a name on the list in case of mistyped or misspelled names